mustardbucket1234/mustard-game-switcher/readme.md

 You can also test the app on your PC by running `./buildX86.sh`, just make sure you have SDL2 and all other packages installed.
 You will also need to copy some of the files onto `/mnt/muOSDump/` to test it properly.

+Personal ToDo:

+- better / cleanup debugging & logging solution
+- add/utilize MUOS theme & elements
+- Support for external (non-retroarch) emulators
+- find auto-start solution (may need to be mainlined into MUOS)

+Additions & bugs fixed from main
++ got running on MUOS 11.1
++ implemented background image asset as background image
++ dynamic savestate screenshot location from retroarch config (only SD1 for now)
++ archive .zip package installs under applications like dingux commander etc
++ copy to archive zip automatically on compilation
++ double game enteries in history list
++ screenshots only displaying for 1 title per system / not always sync'd with correct title
++ dynamic savestate location only working when mapped to SD1